 Whether you’re cheering at a ballpark, checking out the latest box office release, or settling down on the sofa for family movie night, popcorn has been one of America’s most beloved snack-time sidekicks for decades.

-If your child has ever wondered what’s going on inside your microwave as you pop up this tasty treat, grab a front-row seat and find out what all the noise is about.
-It’s time to go behind the scenes with one of the world’s oldest snack foods.
+If you’ve ever wondered what’s going on inside your microwave as you pop up this tasty treat, grab a front-row seat and find out what all the noise is about.
+It’s time to go behind the scenes with one of the world’s oldest snack foods!

 So what makes popcorn pop?
 And why doesn’t all corn pop when heated?
 The answer is a matter of simple science.
 Popcorn is a special kind of corn.
 Of all the types of corn, popcorn is the only variety that pops.

 Inside each kernel of popcorn is a tiny droplet of water surrounded by a hard shell called a hull.
 As the popcorn is heated, the water turns into steam, which builds pressure inside the kernel.
 When the hull can no longer contain the pressure — POP! — the kernel explodes and a fluffy new piece of popcorn is born.

 In America, consumption of popcorn rose steadily with the increasing popularity of television sets in the home during the 1950s.
 As more people began staying home and tuning into their TV for entertainment, they found themselves craving a salty snack.
 The natural choice, of course, was popcorn!